chembl/GLaDOS-docs/frequently-asked-questions/chembl-data-questions.md

 #### Link Shortening

-Given the nature of the filtering and searching of the data that can be performed in the interface, and the purpose of representing any set of data with a url, urls can become really long easily.
+Given the nature of the filtering and searching of the data, and the purpose of representing any set of data with a url, urls can become really long easily.
 The interface is capable of generating shorter, fixed length urls so they can be easily shared in emails, chats, etc.